MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 Within a controlled environment, the performance benchmark has proved that the performance of OData requests against SharePoint lists is highly related to the number of columns in the list, and the number of rows being retrieved (limited by [data row limit for non-delegable queries](delegation-overview.md#changing-the-limit)).
 Lower number of columns, and lower data row limit setting can make a canvas app to perform better.

 In the real-world though, apps are designed to meet certain business requirements.
 It may not be quick or simple to reduce the data row limit, or the number of columns in a SharePoint list.
-Hence, it's recommended to monitor the OData requests at the client side, and tune the data row limit for non-delegable queries and the number of columns in a SharePoint list.
+However, it's recommended to monitor the OData requests at the client side, and tune the data row limit for non-delegable queries and the number of columns in a SharePoint list.

-## Performance considerations when using Microsoft Dataverse data source
+## Performance considerations when using Microsoft Dataverse as the data source

 When you use the [Common Data Service connector](connections/connection-common-data-service.md) to access a Microsoft Dataverse environment, data requests go to the environment instance directly—without passing through API management.
 More information: [Data call flow with Common Data Service connector](execution-phases-data-flow.md#data-call-flow-with-common-data-service-connector-for-microsoft-dataverse-environment)